langgenius/dify/api/core/model_runtime/README.md

 # Model Runtime

-This module provides the interface for invoking and authenticating various models, and offers Dify a unified information and credentials form rule for model providers.
+This module provides the interface for invoking and authenticating various models, and offers Vigie a unified information and credentials form rule for model providers.

 - On one hand, it decouples models from upstream and downstream processes, facilitating horizontal expansion for developers,
 - On the other hand, it allows for direct display of providers and models in the frontend interface by simply defining them in the backend, eliminating the need to modify frontend logic.